hakobyansen/phpdto/README.md

 The current working directory is the directory from where you are invoking `phpdto` command.

-This command will initialize the phpdto and create **phpdto.json** configuration file in your current working directory.
+This command will initialize the phpdto and create **phpdto.json** configuration file and **phpdto_patterns** directory in your current working directory.

-Create the `phpdto_patterns` folder in your current working directory.

 ## Configuration
 **phpdto.json** configuration file contains following variables: